Icinga/icinga-powershell-plugins/doc/10-Icinga-Plugins.md

 To test thresholds with different input values, you can use the Framework Cmdlet `Get-IcingaHelpThresholds`.

 Each plugin ships with a constant Framework argument `-ThresholdInterval`.
 This can be used to modify the value your thresholds are compared against from the current, fetched value to one collected over time by the Icinga for Windows daemon.
-In case you [registered service checks](https://icinga.com/docs/icinga-for-windows/latest/doc/service/10-Register-Service-Checks/) for specific time intervals, you can for example set the argument to `15m` to get the average value of 15m as base for your monitoring values.
+In case you [Collect Metrics Over Time](https://icinga.com/docs/icinga-for-windows/latest/doc/110-Installation/06-Collect-Metrics-over-Time/) for specific time intervals, you can for example set the argument to `15m` to get the average value of 15m as base for your monitoring values.
 Please note that in this example, you will require to have collected the `15m` average for `Invoke-IcingaCheckCPU`.

 ```powershell
 icinga> icinga { Invoke-IcingaCheckCPU -Warning 20 -Critical 40 -Core _Total -ThresholdInterval 15m }